Neurophilosophical Inquiries

 constructions done on the basis of sensory input is illusionary, i.e.

-could come under fatal attack, placing our constructing mind and not the
+could come under fatal attack, placing our constructing mind

-senses at the crossroad between truth & falsehood.
-This would herald the
+senses at the crossroad between truth & falsehood, between valid and

 Because of their